-Council dinners will be provided for all participants who are expected to be in attendance at meetings for a period longer than 3.5 hours.
+Council dinners will be provided for all Council members who are expected to be in attendance at Council meetings (including Finance Committee and CPAC) for a period lasting longer than 3.5 hours.
 The dinner choice will be made on a rotational basis between Council members.
 Special requests are confined to dietary restrictions.
 It is recommended, where possible, that the catering be a Port Moody restaurant or caterer.
 The establishment choice of dinner must adhere to the following criteria: